sawera-03m/Online-Quiz-Management-System/README.md

 ## 📌 Known Limitations
 - Admin/Teacher can add unlimited questions to a course, even though a fixed question count is set when the course is created.

----

-## 📄 License
-This project is licensed under the terms of the LICENSE file included in this repository.